 But anyway, we were angry.
-And we were – you know, by that time, in that period, there was – we had gone through a flowering of the art in the black – among the black artists.
-Cultural people – individuals.
-And there were books – key books that came out that affected us.
+And we were, you know, by that time, in that period, there was – we had gone through a flowering of the art in the black – among the black artists.
+Cultural people, individuals.
+And there were books, key books that came out that affected us.
 James Baldwin's writing, or Ralph Ellison's Invisible Man.
 Richard Wright.
-Leroy Jones, etc. We – were were – we were studying, we were rapping, we were – we were talking.
+Leroy Jones, etc. We were studying, we were rapping, we were talking.
 We were pretty profuse debaters.
 And we also realized we had to do something.
 So we started working with some people.
-We raised money and goods for people in the south who had been – like in Tennessee, there was a place called Fayetteville, I think, that had – where all the farmers had been kicked off the land – all the sharecroppers had been kicked off the land, and they set up a tent down there, called Tent City.
-So we worked with the Clagues and the Boggs and SNCC raised money and good and shipped them down there to the people that lost their homes.
-All these things were making us further – right, by the way – at the time, in 1960 there was a Time nagazine cover – I guess, something like the Man of the Year was the Angry Black Man, and they had a picture of a black guy with bandoleers, you know, across his chest, and a rifle.
-So this thing was building – these – it was building up to Watts, '67 Detroit, Newark, and so forth.
-And in – within us, something was going to explode one way or another.
+We raised money and goods for people in the South who had been – like in Tennessee, there was a place called Fayetteville, I think, that had, where all the farmers had been kicked off the land.
+All the sharecroppers had been kicked off the land, and they set up a tent down there, called Tent City.
+So we worked with the Clagues and the Boggs and SNCC raised money and goods and shipped them down there to the people that lost their homes.
+All these things were making us further – right, by the way – at the time, in 1960 there was a Time magazine cover – I guess, something like the Man of the Year was the Angry Black Man, and they had a picture of a black guy with bandoleers, you know, across his chest, and a rifle.
+So this thing was building, these – it was building up to Watts, '67 Detroit, Newark, and so forth.
+And in, within us, something was going to explode one way or another.
 I mean, I had some very nefarious ideas at the time.
-But anyway, you know, our folks had endured humiliation and abuse so long that – you know, there was rage within the young black man.
+But anyway, you know, our folks had endured humiliation and abuse and so on that, you know, there was rage within the young black man.
 The older people were prepared to keep going, you know, waiting – as Malcolm said, waiting patiently.
-But we begin - they begin to say we do now, matter of fact, in Detroit, in the early '60s, there was a party founded by Clagues and the Boggs and the Henry Brothers called Freedom Now Party.
+But we begin — they begin to say we do now, matter of fact, in Detroit, in the early Sixties, there was a party founded by Clagues and the Boggs and the Henry Brothers called Freedom Now Party.
 John Watson was part of it.
-But you know, we emerged as a more – a more militaristic approach.
+But you know, we emerged as a more militaristic approach.

 WW: Who is “we”?

-MH: The group that eventually came together to form DRUM and the League, well, the Inner City Voice was the beginning.
+MH: The group that eventually came together to form DRUM [Dodge Revolutionary Union Movement] and the League, well, the Inner City Voice was the beginning.

-MH: You know, we wanted a pound of flesh, because the humiliation – I mean, we had worn a uniform, we had been good citizens, and the police brutality – they think is bad now, they should have been here in the sixties, in Detroit, it was really bad.
+MH: You know, we wanted a pound of flesh, because the humiliation – I mean, we had worn a uniform, we had been good citizens, and the police brutality – they think it's bad now, they should have been here in the Sixties, in Detroit, it was really bad.
 And other places too.
 And it's fundamentally the catalyst for all of these rebellions and riots in the city.
-It was the overreach of the police, and this is gonna happen again, based on what's being done right now.
-The rage – there's a book called Black Rage that you oughta check out some time.
+It was the overreach of the police, and this is going to happen again, based on what's being done right now.
+The rage – there's a book called Black Rage that you ought to check out some time.
 I think it's by Grier and Price.
-[William Grier and Price Cobbs] Like two psychiatrists – two black psychiatrists.
-And you can get a feeling of the pain that – that we experienced.
+[William Grier and Price Cobbs] Like two psychiatrists, two black psychiatrists.
+And you can get a feeling of the pain that we experienced.
 You know, people who had some intellectual capacity.
 Because if you understand the true nature of this country, you have to – you deal – you either become angry or you're in denial.
 Or you deny it.